 images that wouldn’t load or were not the right size

 no sharing buttons anywhere.
-I saw several food and/or tech blogs who didn’t have Pinterest buttons or Pinterest sized images on your site.
-Did you know that most community boards won’t allow you to pin unless your image size is 735 x 1102 or even better 1000 x 1600?
+I saw several foods and/or tech blogs that didn’t have Pinterest buttons or Pinterest-sized images on your site.
+Did you know that most community boards won’t allow you to pin unless your image size is 1000 x 1500?

 no commenting section

 & that was only after an hour of testing out different sites!

 I know this isn’t something new, I mean Google started putting the word out in 2015 so why aren’t people listening?
 I’m not sure but I’m going to hope that you just don’t know what you don’t know.
 When I was researching this issue I found lots of articles on “mobile-friendliness”.
 Here’s a great one I found on Search Engine Journal or this one on Business News Daily.